Star Wars (film): Filming

 According to Taylor, it was impossible to light the Elstree sets in the conventional way.
 He was forced to break open the walls, ceilings and floors, placing quartz lamps inside the openings he created.
 This lighting system gave Lucas the ability to shoot in almost any direction without extensive relighting.
 In total, filming in Britain took fourteen and a half weeks.

 While visiting an English travel agency, Lucas saw a poster depicting Tikal, Guatemala, and decided to use the location for the moon Yavin 4.
 The scenes of the rebel base on Yavin were filmed in the local Mayan temples.
-The animation of the Death Star plans shown at the base were created by computer programmer Larry Cuba, using the GRASS programming language.
+The animation of the Death Star plans shown at the base were created by the computer programmer Larry Cuba, using the GRASS programming language.
 It is the only digital computer animation utilized in the original version of Star Wars.
 The visual simulation of Yavin 4 orbiting its mother planet was created on the Scanimate analog computer.
 All the other computer monitors and targeting displays in the film featured simulated computer graphics, which were generated using pre-digital animation methods, such as hand-drawn backlit animation.

-Although Obi-Wan did not die in the final version of the script, Guinness disliked the character's dialogue and said he begged Lucas to kill him off.
-Lucas, however, claimed he added Obi-Wan's death because the character served no purpose after his duel with Vader.
+While in Tunisia, Lucas changed the script to kill off Obi-Wan Kenobi.
+Lucas said he added the death of a main character to emphasize the danger of the Death Star; Obi-Wan was chosen because he served little narrative purpose after his duel with Vader.
+In May 1976, Guinness wrote in his diary "...I regret having embarked on the film. ...the dialogue, which is lamentable, keeps being changed and only slightly improved."
+In 1999, Guinness claimed that he persuaded Lucas to kill Obi-Wan as he disliked the "awful" dialogue.

+The screenplay featured a human Jabba the Hutt, but the character was removed due to time constraints.
+The narrative information was incorporated into the cantina scene with Greedo.
+The idea of Jabba being an alien did not arise until work began on the 1979 Star Wars re-release.
+Lucas later claimed he had wanted to superimpose a stop-motion creature over a human actor, a feat he accomplished with computer-generated imagery (CGI) for the 1997 Special Edition.

 At Fox, Alan Ladd endured scrutiny from board members over the film's complex screenplay and rising budget.
-After the filmmakers requested more than the original $8 million budget, Kurtz said the executives "got a bit scared."
+After the filmmakers requested more than the original $8 million budget, Kurtz said the executives started worrying.
 According to Kurtz, the filmmaking team spent two weeks drafting a new budget.
 With the project behind schedule, Ladd told Lucas he had to finish production within a week or it would be shut down.
 The crew split into three units, led by Lucas, Kurtz, and production supervisor Robert Watts.
 Under the new system, they met the studio's deadline.